The Intra-Day Market / Presentation

 The Intra-Day Market (IDM) is a part of the wholesale electricity market where firm trades are concluded for each trading interval of the corresponding delivery day, starting with the day before delivery day after the Day-Ahead Market trading has finished and 1 hour before starting the delivery.

-As of 19.11.2019 the Romanian Intra-Day Market is functioning in coupled mode with the markets from the other 20 countries participating in the European project SIDC- Single Intra-Day Coupling (previously known as XBID) with the goal of introducing pan-European cross-border trading on the Intra-Day horizon, respectively Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Latvia, Lithuania, Luxembourg, Norway, The Netherlands, Poland, Portugal, Slovenia, Spain, Sweden and Italy (Italy is part of the European project known as SIDC – Single Intra-Day Coupling, as of 21 September 2021).
+As of 19.11.2019 the Romanian Intra-Day Market is functioning in coupled mode with the markets from the other 22 countries participating in the European project SIDC- Single Intra-Day Coupling (previously known as XBID) with the goal of introducing pan-European cross-border trading on the Intra-Day horizon, respectively Austria, Belgium, Bulgaria, Croatia, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Latvia, Lithuania, Luxembourg, Norway, The Netherlands, Poland, Portugal, Slovenia, Spain, Sweden and Italy (Italy is part of the European project known as SIDC – Single Intra-Day Coupling, as of 21 September 2021).

 The Intra-Day Market regulations are provided in Order no. 202 of 11.11.2019 for the modification of the Regulation for the programming of production units and dispatchable consumers approved by the Order of the president of the ANRE nr.
 32/2013 and for repeal of the Regulation for the organization and functioning of the Intra-Day Market of electricity approved by the Order of the president of ANRE nr.
 73/2013, in the Procedure concerning the functioning of the Intra-Day Market, approved by ANRE Advice no. 89 of 11.11.2019, in other specific procedures and the Agreement for participation in the Intra-Day Market of electricity, documents available here